folio-org/mod-reservoir/README.md

 Requirements:

-* Java 17 or later
+* Java 21 (later versions might not work with graalvm)
 * Maven 3.6.3 or later
 * Docker (unless `-DskipTests` is used)